23f2000783/birthday/SPEC.md

-# Build Spec — "For Mansi" · An Interactive Friendship Day Canvas
+# Build Spec — "For Her" · An Interactive Friendship Day Canvas

 > This is the canonical brief for this project. **Keep it updated whenever the build
 > changes.**